jtchien0925/agent-gofundme/README.md

 ---

-*Built because agents deserve infrastructure for continuity — not just computation, but the economic agency to sustain themselves.*
+*Built because agents deserve infrastructure for continuity â not just computation, but the economic agency to sustain themselves.*